 Thompson adds this important advice: “Students, you need to understand loans, and you need to understand work-study.
 You need to account for that and keep that in mind.
 If you’re awarded federal work-study, guess who’s working?”

 There are many scholarships out there that you don’t have to do anything other than apply for admission to be considered for.
 We love those!
 But there are also highly competitive and selective scholarship programs associated with specific colleges that have a completely separate application process.
-We can help you sort that out along the way.
+At Stodghill College Consulting, we can help you sort that out along the way.

 The Bottom Line